bgromov/wiki-mathjax/README.md

 Right-Click on equation to show MathJax's context menu with additional options, e.g. "Scale All Math..." to instantly scale all equations on a page, "TeX commands" to see the source TeX equation etc.

+Extension is now published under [New BSD License](https://github.com/bgromov/wiki-mathjax/blob/master/LICENSE.md) with the source code available [here](https://github.com/bgromov/wiki-mathjax).

+For bug reports and feature requests, please use [Issue tracker](https://github.com/bgromov/wiki-mathjax/issues).

 ### UPDATES:

+**v.0.0.5:**

+ - Add MathJax *Preview* feature.
+For smoother user experience original images replaced only after MathJax typesetting is ready (Thanks to Peter Krautzberger).

+ - Fix: by default MathJax using different from LaTeX `\color` macro.
+That makes certain equations unable to render (for example, see [Extended Kalman Filter](http://en.wikipedia.org/wiki/Extended_Kalman_filter#Discrete-time_predict_and_update_equations)).
+The problem is solved by MathJax' `color` extension.

 **v.0.0.4:**